marcj/npm-local-development/README.md

 I recommend to prefix your package names with your vendor name, so you have `@myName/core`, `@myName/app`, `@myName/server` etc.

-If you use CLI tools like oclif which initialses ts-node on their own, use the environment variable:
+If you use CLI tools like oclif which initialises ts-node on their own, use the environment variable:

 bin/run